Too Much Sugar: The Nutrients You Miss When Foods Are Displaced

 Some nutritional supplements can be beneficial for mitigating the effects of a high-sugar diet.
 Here are a few that are commonly recommended:

-- Berberine: Helps lower blood sugar levels and improve insulin sensitivity.
-Berberine effectively lowers blood sugar levels in people with type 2 diabetes without increasing the risk of side effects or hypoglycemia, making it a safe and promising treatment option. /PMC9709280
+Berberine: Helps lower blood sugar levels and improve insulin sensitivity.
+Berberine effectively lowers blood sugar levels in people with type 2 diabetes without increasing the risk of side effects or hypoglycemia, making it a safe and promising supplement option. ~PMC9709280

-- Probiotics: May help improve gut health and reduce inflammation, and may benefit those with insulin resistance.
+Probiotics: May help improve gut health and reduce inflammation.
 Probiotics and prebiotics, as dietary supplements, may help improve gut health, reduce inflammation, and lower blood sugar by boosting hormones that help control glucose.
-Increasing the intake of these supplements could be a new strategy to support T2D treatment.
-PMC10280329 /PMC10879501 /PMC7656736
+Increasing the intake of these supplements could be a new strategy to support T2D treatment. ~PMC10280329 ~PMC10879501 ~PMC7656736

-- Ginseng: Certain types of ginseng, such as American ginseng and Asian ginseng, have been studied for their potential to improve glucose metabolism and insulin sensitivity.
-Ginseng, through its active compounds called ginsenosides, may help manage type 2 diabetes by improving insulin function and reducing inflammation. /PMC6943541 Panax ginseng may help prevent and treat diabetes by regulating insulin, glucose metabolism, and inflammation. /PMC3659569
+Ginseng: Certain types of ginseng, including American ginseng and Asian ginseng, have been studied for their potential to enhance glucose metabolism and improve insulin sensitivity.
+Ginseng, through its active compounds known as ginsenosides, may help manage type 2 diabetes by enhancing insulin function and reducing inflammation. ~PMC6943541 Panax ginseng may help prevent and treat diabetes by regulating insulin, glucose metabolism, and inflammation. ~PMC3659569

 When you purchase linked products presented on this page, Supplement Sciences, LLC receives affiliate fees so that our dietitians can continue to create great content.